jads1788/quickstarter/README.md

 # An Analysis of Kickstarter Campaigns
 Research and Analysis of Kickstarter Campaigns data with the purpose of discovering hidden trends and emphasizing in the theater/play category.

-Prepared for Louise by Johnny Dejeas-Saldias
+Prepared for Louise by JADS1788

 ## Customer References/Precedents
 * Estimates money to be raised: US$12,000.00